gelatodigital/web3-functions-sdk/README.md

 ## Speed run DevX with the Web3 Function Hardhat Plugin

-The Web3 Function Hardhat Plugin provides built-in hardhat tasks that wil speed your development as well as provide a great DevX for end to end testing.
+The Web3 Function Hardhat Plugin provides built-in hardhat tasks that will speed your development as well as provide a great DevX for end to end testing.

 In order to user the Hardhat Plugin you will need to: